samsarahq/samsara-sdks/goapiclient/docs/DvirSignature.md

 ### SetType

-`func (o *DvirSignature) SetType(v DvirAuthorType)`
+`func (o *DvirSignature) SetType(v string)`

-SetType gets a reference to the given DvirAuthorType and assigns it to the Type field.
+SetType gets a reference to the given string and assigns it to the Type field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)